DerekRoy/django-push-redirect/README.md

 ### Code

-The important nginx bit is in `conf/nginx/default.conf`:
+The most important part of nginx is in `conf/nginx/default.conf`:

     server {
       ...